joekearney/guava-testlib-example/README.md

 # Let's get started

 We'll start with a really simple calculator interface.
-We can consider an implementation that uses `BigDecimal` to make accurate calculations, and a strict integer calculator that doesn't know about decimals and throws if passed anything other than an `Integer`.
+We can consider an implementation that uses `BigDecimal` to make accurate calculations, and an integer calculator that doesn't know about decimals and throws if passed anything other than an `Integer`.

 ```java
 public interface Calculator {